 - Where possible, create cashless payment systems through online orders and point-of-sale devices in vendor booths.

 - If washroom facilities are provided, they must be cleaned and disinfected frequently throughout the duration of the market and be set up to promote physical distancing.
 They must be fully stocked with soap, water and paper towels.
-Portable toilets may be stocked with an alcohol-based hand sanitizer approved by Health Canada (DIN or NPN number).
+Portable toilets may be stocked with hand sanitizer approved by Health Canada (DIN or NPN number).